 Brittany and Geoff worked with shore break and my qualms about Brittany's zeal soon washed away as she took a beating and went back for more.
 A couple of hours into the lesson, she made it to her feet.
 When the two and a half hours were up, both were tired and exhilarated.
 Jason had helped Aaron, one-on-one, to pop up more quickly on his board and improve his timing.
 Brittany, triumphant, had proved to all those disbelievers (evidently I wasn't the only), that she could do it.
 "It's hard!" she told me, "but that's what I respect about it.
 Not everyone can do it."

 The success of the day called for a visit to another surf shop, Surf Central in Stuart, and a nice dinner on Fort Pierce Inlet at Mangrove Mattie's.
 We toasted a great day of surfing.
 I went to bed, exhausted, while they who actually physically exerted themselves stayed up and relived the day until it turned to the next.

 I was counting down the minutes 'til I was called out of class for my surfing trip.
-When the announcement came I sped outta school - who wouldn't?
+When the announcement came I sped out of school - who wouldn't?
 I was waiting for this trip forever.
 It had been postponed over and over but it finally came true.
 It was about four hours before we finally reached our hotel, Vistana's Beach Club.
 Once I got in our room, I checked the surf from the balcony and I was stoked.
 I wanted to get at those waves as soon as possible.
 Tomorrow I would finally get a turn.
 I hadn't been surfing for weeks because we don't often get big waves on the west coast.